 - programmes delivered through distance learning

-- programmes with portions delivered by a partner institution that is not Title IV eligible
+- programmes partially delivered by a partner institution that is not Title IV eligible

 - programmes delivered in the United States